Florence Hotel La Gioconda Curiosity about the Hotel

 Special offer for all lovers that come to Florence...stay minimum 2 nights in a Romantic double room...you will receive a 25% discount and a red rose in room on arrival!

 The price also includes a bottle of sparkling wine and some sweets in room[...]

-Stai minimum 2 nights...you will receive a 20% discount and a bouquet of flowers in room on arrival!
+Stay minimum 2 nights...you will receive a 25% discount and a welcome drink in room on arrival!

-Stai minimum 2 nights...you will receive a 20% discount and a fruit basket in room on arrival!
+You will also receive a bottle of sparkling wine and a panettone (italian cake) in room on arrival!

 BOOK AT LEAST 30 DAYS IN ADVANCE...

 Book at least 30 days in advance...you will receive a 20% discount and a lovely welcome gift!

 This offer includes free museums reservation service (Uffizi Gallery and Accademy); please specify in the notes if you have preferences for day and[...]